Flajakay/vsquest/README.md

       * args: ["say", "hello"] => executes "/say hello" from the server console.
     * playercommand: executes a command from the player's perspective.
       * args: ["emote", "wave"] => executes "/emote wave" as the player.
+    * addjournalentry: adds a new entry to the player's journal.
+      * args: ["loreCode", "title", "chapter1", "chapter2", ...] => creates a journal entry with the given lore code, title, and chapters.
+    * giveactionitem: gives a player an action item defined in itemconfig.json.
+      * args: ["itemId"] => gives the player the action item with the specified ID.

+### Action Items

+Action items are special items that can trigger a series of actions when used.
+They are defined in itemconfig.json

+Each action item has the following properties:
+* **id**: a unique id for the action item.
+* **itemCode**: the code of the base item.
+* **name**: the name of the action item.
+* **description**: the description of the action item.
+* **actions**: a list of actions to be executed when the item is used.
+Each action has an `id` and `args`, just like in quests.

+To give an action item to a player, you can use the `giveactionitem` action in a quest or the `/giveactionitem` command.

 To convert an entity to a questgiver it needs the questgiver behavior:
 * **quests**: list of quests the questgiver offers